-In labor and employment matters, Jaime works with employers to develop strategies for fostering a safe and productive workplace for employees, compliance with a myriad of state, federal, and international employment laws, and risk mitigation.
-Jaime has experience counseling clients in matters involving labor unions and collective bargaining, safety and health compliance, wage and hour disputes, and enforcement of restrictive covenants.
-Her labor and employment practice also includes experience in drafting comprehensive employment agreements for officers, management, employees, and consultants, and investigating and responding to employee charges and complaints filed with state, federal, and local authorities.
+In her role as an advisor, Jaime works with employers to develop strategies for fostering a safe and productive workplace for employees, compliance with a myriad of state, federal, and international employment laws, and risk mitigation.
+She counsels clients in matters involving labor unions and collective bargaining, safety and health compliance, wage and hour disputes, and enforcement of restrictive covenants.
+Jaime also drafts comprehensive employment agreements for officers, management, employees, and consultants, and investigates and responds to employee charges and complaints filed with governmental authorities.

-Jaime also advises on trademarks, copyrights, and brand management, to clients across a broad range of industries, including artists and musicians, product designers and manufacturers, national retail, restaurant, and hospitality chains, and technology developers.
-She successfully prosecutes trademark applications and copyright registrations, and defends those intellectual property rights from infringement.
+Additionally, Jaime advises on trademarks, copyrights, and brand management to clients across a broad range of industries, including artists and musicians, product designers and manufacturers, national retail, restaurant, and hospitality chains, and technology developers.
+She prosecutes trademark applications and copyright registrations, and defends those intellectual property rights from infringement.

 - Second chair in a federal jury trial in the Central District of Illinois, involving breach of contract and fraud claims for the sale of commercial investment property; as the lead associate, Jaime conducted direct examination of 3 non-party witnesses; developed jury charge under Illinois law and argued at formal jury charge conference; trial resulted in unanimous jury verdict on all counts, including fraud, and a nearly $2M damages award